 Just as Julius Caesar must have sensed a brewing tension between himself and his friend Marcus Brutus, I have always suspected that my cervix would end up causing a lot of trouble.
-Really, it would be impossible for me to have thought otherwise, given that every OB/GYN I’ve ever seen has commented on its “posteriority” or said something to the effect of, “Where IS that thing, anyway?”
+Every OB/GYN I’ve seen has commented on its “posteriority” or said something to the effect of, “My goodness, where is that thing?”

 There’s also the evidence provided by my last delivery with Baby Girl M, in which it took three nurses a total of four hours to locate my cervix and determine whether or not I was actually in labor.

 But I’m getting ahead of myself.
 Let’s back up to the afternoon of Friday, January 11–a mere four days before Baby J’s due date.

 I was contracting kind of a lot, and–as is my modus operandi–took to Twitter with my comments on the matter.